REAL ESTATE SEARCH vs. EXAMINATION

 There is an old joke, "What are the job requirements to be a title searcher?"
 Answer: "You have to be able to count and know your alphabet."

-Tthe humor in the joke, like in most jokes, is not far from the truth.
+The humor in the joke, like in most jokes, is not far from the truth.

 To be truly competent in title examination takes a considerable breadth of knowledge in the application of Real Estate Law to the title examination process.
 One must understand surveying principles, be able to interpret metes and bounds legal descriptions; be proficient in the skill to plot legal descriptions to scale; thoroughly understand the township and range system.
-As a titleexaminer, I bring a high level of experience and skill in all of these areas, inclusive of knowledge of:
+As a title examiner, I bring a high level of experience and skill in all of these areas, inclusive of knowledge of:

 -